-It’s tempting to celebrate a job well done, but how you follow up with, and hold onto, those donors will play a big part in determining your success in the coming year.
+It’s tempting to celebrate a job well done, but how you follow up with, and hold onto, those new donors will play a big part in determining your success in the coming year.
 January is the time to connect with your donors, strengthen old relationships, and nurture new ones.

 Donor Retention Matters